-You will know yoga for sure, but do you know what yoga sutras is all about?
+You will know yoga for sure, but do you know what is yoga sutras all about?
 Yoga Sutras of Patanjali are 196 sutras or aphorisms, compiled from other much older sources before 400 CE by Indian called Sage Patanjali.

 Yoga and pranayamas have been practised and promoted for thousands of years across the globe, entusing people across languages, nationalities, races and religions.